RaphaelItotia/Sub-Saharan-Africa-Analysis/README.md

 I connected the SQL database to Power BI and first did a Data Modeling;
 - I created an active country to country relationship from *CombinedData* table to other tables.

 - An inactive year to year relationship from *CombinedData* table to other tables to avoid ambiguity.
 Activated by creating measures and implementing USERELATIONSHIP() function in DAX.

+-Created a *Region* column to classify the countries.

 ![](Files/modeling.gif)